-Short-term rentals and serviced apartments are a great solution for people moving to Amsterdam (or other Dutch cities) for a few short months, and for employers looking to relocate staff members to the Netherlands for a temporary project.
+Short-term rentals and serviced apartments are a great solution for people moving to Dutch cities for a few short months, as well as for employers looking to relocate staff members to the Netherlands for a temporary project.

-You might be finding it difficult to navigate the range of housing options available in Dutch cities – from hotels and short-term lets to long-term serviced apartments.
-In this guide, Eva Valkhoff of ServicedApartments.nl and Corporate Housing Living takes a look at the benefits of different types of accommodation and explains how you can find the right property for yourself or for your employees in the Netherlands.
+It’s difficult to navigate the range of housing options available in Dutch cities; there’s everything from hotels and short-term lets to long-term serviced apartments.
+In this guide, we take a look at the benefits of different types of accommodation.
+Find out how you can find the right property for yourself or for your employees in the Netherlands.

 Short-term apartments in Amsterdam

 If you’re coming to Amsterdam for a few months, or moving some staff over for a short-term project, one of the main decisions you’ll face is whether to hire a serviced apartment or go the hotel route.

 While a hotel offers flexibility, the costs can soar – especially if you’re looking at short notice.
 An alternative to hotels is to partner with an agent who specializes in serviced apartments right across the Netherlands.

 By partnering with a company that specializes in serviced apartments, you ensure you don’t miss out on the best properties.
 You should also enjoy similar flexibility to what you’d get with a hotel, in that you should be able to rent an apartment for any period from one day upwards.